Teaching kids about money

 Doing a budget

-Involving your kids in discussions about your family budget is
+Involving your kids in discussions about your family budget

-give them the big picture about costs and spending.
+helps give them the big picture about costs and spending.

 By explaining how much money your family has to spend every week

-and how this money is spent your kids will better understand the
+and how this money is spent, your kids will better understand the

 costs of family life and how much can be saved for other

-together their own budget.
+Help your kids put together their own budget.

 Giving pocket money